Island University Launches Innovative Bachelor of Science and Master of Public Health Degrees

 “Our graduates will use the public health approach to focus on applications to a population instead of individuals which helps create holistic solutions for broad problems,” he said.
 “This means that everyone in a community will be able to exercise their right to be healthy by having the knowledge and access to health care needed to make healthy choices.”

-The TAMU-CC MPH program, which is accredited by the Southern Association of Colleges and Schools Commission on Colleges, has a specialization in population health research and analytics; it consists of 45 credit hours and provides advanced foundations in public health research, planning and program development, administration, evaluation, and policy.
+The TAMU-CC MPH program has a specialization in population health research and analytics; it consists of 45 credit hours and provides advanced foundations in public health research, planning and program development, administration, evaluation, and policy.
 Its 100% online delivery format allows for individuals who are already in the workforce build their skills and knowledge base while maintaining an existing schedule.

 “Our program emphasizes application-based learning, a broad-based curriculum, and content-based specificity,” Aziz said.
 “Students will experience the industry through practical and culminating experiences, and learn more about public health, disease, prevention, program management, and policy.”